pesantos/pesantos/README.md

 - 📫 You can reach me by email on fabricasuporte@gmail.com
 - 🤖 I like to solve javascript problems in my free time here https://exercism.org/profiles/ganondorfan/solutions
 - 🤖 I manage, create and implement digital solutions in this institutional website https://diviprev.mg.gov.br/
+- 🤖 I keep this landing site that reflect the transactions of the event manager system, that also is mantained by me https://farmatrend.com.br/
 - 🤖 I keep a large transaction system that manage festivity events in this angular based aplication https://www.qualitygestao.com.br/distribuicao/
 - 🤖 I constantly update a solution of integrated drugstore vendors here https://drogarede.com.br/associados/
 - 🎮 I keep this game as a piece of study, it uses AndEngine and no grafical framework for development, was programed with Java (Android Native) https://play.google.com/store/apps/details?id=com.jumpo.build.jumpo